maggiedalke/VendingMachine/README.md

 The program will replace a letter if it appeared more than 2 times continuously, the replacement is done by keeping one copy of this letter then writing down the number this letter appeared consecutively.

 I wrote two methods, one to **compress** the string, and the other to **decompress** the string.

+## How to use
+This app has to be run in Visual Studio.
+Once you have all the code, you will **start the console** The app will ask you the **price of the item** you're buying and **how much** money you're putting into the machine.
+When you enter an amount that is **equal to or greater than** the **price of the item**, the machine will spit out the correct change and allow you to take the item.
+If you do not have enough money or the vending machine runs out of change, you will be refunded and will not receive the item.